accodeing/fortnox-api/README.md

 Instances are immutable and any update returns a new instance with the appropriate attributes changed.

+> :warning: Ruby implements assignment statements so that `LHS = RHS`
+> always returns `RHS`.
+This is regardless of what an assignment method is
+> implemented to return.
+>
+> This means that assignments like `customer.name = 'Test'` will return
+> `'Test'` and not a new instance of `Customer`, which is what you want in this
+> case.
+So assignment methods to update objects is not possible.
+Use the
+> `.update()` method instead.

-Each entity class has it's own methods and properties but they also all respond to a few common methods, such as for persistance.
+Each entity class has it's own methods and properties but they also all respond to a few common methods, such as for persistence.

 ```ruby
 customer #=> <Fortnox::API::Customer:0x007fdf228db310>